About us

 Photo: Teigngrace river campaign, Devon, 1997.

-After campaigners won a public inquiry at Teigngrace in 1998, the idea of setting up a wider rivers network was suggested to us by Phil Williams, founder and former President of the International Rivers Network (IRN) and we remain very grateful to Phil for his support and encouragement over the last few years.
-UKRN was finally born in summer 1999 (our website followed soon after) and formally constituted in spring 2001.
+After we won the public inquiry at Teigngrace in 1998, the idea of setting up a wider rivers network was suggested to us by Phil Williams, founder and former President of the International Rivers Network (IRN) and we remain very grateful to Phil for his support and encouragement over the last few years.
+After a certain amount of debate and consultation, UKRN was finally born in summer 1999 (our website followed soon after) and formally constituted in spring 2001.
 We held our first national conference in Salisbury in September 2001.

 After working intensively on a number of campaigns between 2001 and 2004, we ran out of money and temporarily ceased our operations during 2005.
 We returned in 2006, with a new injection of funding and enthusiasm.

-In 2009, we've begun the process of decentralizing the network and turning it over to anyone who wants to contribute by making our website into a "wiki".
-Our current focus is to improve the way the website works as a loose information interchange for the UK rivers community
+In 2009, we started the process of decentralizing the network and turning it over to anyone who wants to contribute.
+Our current focus is to improve the way the website works as a loose information interchange for the UK rivers community.

 Past campaigns